eantcal/thttpd/README.md

 # thttpd
-TinyHttpServer is a small web server implemented in C++11
+TinyHttpServer is a lightweight web server implemented in C++11